9beach/analyze-sgf/README.en-US.md

 **Navigating the variations with Sabaki**
 ![Sabaki Variations Screenshot](./sabaki-variations.png?raw=true "Sabaki Variations Screenshot")

-If the win rate falls by more than 5%, a node of game tree turns to a red dot, if more than 20%, turns to a red ribbon, and if within 2%, turns to a green dot.
+If the win rate falls by more than 5%, a node of the game tree turns to a red dot, if more than 20%, turns to a red ribbon, and if within 2%, turns to a green dot.
 This criterion can be changed by specifying the `minWinrateLossForBadMove`, `minWinrateLossForBadHotSpot`, and